Which of the following are considered the four major types of bio... | Channels for Pearson+

 1

-Begin by understanding that biological molecules are essential components of living organisms, playing critical roles in structure, function, and regulation of the body's tissues and organs.
+Begin by understanding that biomolecules are organic molecules that are essential for life processes.
+They are typically large and complex, and they play critical roles in the structure and function of cells.

-Identify the four major types of biological molecules: carbohydrates, lipids, proteins, and nucleic acids.
-These are the primary macromolecules found in all living organisms.
+Identify the four major types of biomolecules essential for life: Carbohydrates, Lipids, Proteins, and Nucleic Acids.
+These are the primary categories that make up the structure and function of living organisms.

-Carbohydrates are molecules composed of carbon, hydrogen, and oxygen, and they serve as a major energy source for the body.
+Carbohydrates are molecules composed of carbon, hydrogen, and oxygen, and they serve as a major energy source for cells.
+They include sugars and starches.

-Lipids are a diverse group of hydrophobic molecules, including fats, oils, and steroids, important for energy storage and cell membrane structure.
+Lipids are a diverse group of hydrophobic molecules, including fats, oils, and steroids, that are important for energy storage, cell membrane structure, and signaling.

-Proteins are composed of amino acids and perform a wide range of functions, including catalyzing metabolic reactions, DNA replication, and transporting molecules.
-Nucleic acids, such as DNA and RNA, are responsible for storing and transmitting genetic information.
+Proteins are composed of amino acids and perform a wide range of functions, including catalyzing biochemical reactions (as enzymes), providing structural support, and regulating processes within the body.
+Nucleic Acids, such as DNA and RNA, are responsible for storing and transmitting genetic information.

 Watch next